EMPAT94/empat94.github.io/_gs/Chapter 9 - The Unknown.md

 "It's not that interesting or romantic as you might expect.
 We were both interns at the same firm.
 One day he just asked me out of nowhere; I said yes, and so it began!"
 Julie replied with a nostalgic smile.

 "It's hard to find someone so compatible.
-But Jake and Julie, even your names have a nice rhythm of sorts.
-J and J!"
+But Jake and Julie, even your names are part of a famous rhyme, sort of!"
 I made a stupid observation, eyeing the glow on Divin's wrist that was being healed by Arya just outside the fight.

 "Well, my name isn't actually Julie.
 In German, it comes out something close to Hulia, but I doubt you guys could pronounce it," she said while putting the arrow in her hand back inside the quiver.
 The fight was coming to an end.